 Tom Riddle was not the most evil wizard of all times.
-Before his name became so famous, it was a military man.
+Before the name became so famous, it was a military man’s name.
 His actual name was Thomas Riddell – but I guess you can spot the resemblance.

-To find the grave, when you enter the cemetery, take the right path from the church.
+To find Tom Riddle’s grave, take the right path from the church when entering the cemetery .
 When you reach the old stone arch, sharp right, go straight and turn right again when the alley splits in two.
 You’ll reach a stone wall and Thomas Riddell’s stone grave is on the wall.
-Not in the corner (the prettier looking one) but a little on the right.
+Not in the corner (the prettier looking one) but the little on the right.
 It’s super easy to miss it.

-Also, there is a McGonagal and a Moodie buried there.
+Also, there is a McGonagal and a Moodie buried here.
 Told you there’s a lot of Harry Potter in this city!

-Dog lovers, get a huge box is tissues because this will melt your hart.
+Dog lovers, get a huge box of tissues because this will melt your heart!

 It’s said that Bobby’s owner died only after 2 years of having Bobby.
 The small dog got to outlive his owner for 14 years,

 Everyone’s petting Bobby’s nose in hope of good luck.
-It’s worth to give this good boy a quick pet.
+It’s worth to give this good boy a quick pet anyway.

 Shop on Princes Street